 Step 1: Build a board to be your bucket, backlog or roadmap

-It all starts with a bucket - not a real one but a sort of conceptual bucket.
-The bucket should be a board in your monday.com account.
-Create a new board, name it your bucket and start adding all of the tasks you need to do to complete your project or goals.
-The board can also be a roadmap or backlog, rather than a bucket.
+It all starts with a bucket or log - not a real one but a sort of conceptual bucket!
+The bucket/log should be a board in your monday.com account.
+Create a new board, name it your backlog and start adding all of the tasks you need to do to complete your project or goals for the foreseeable future (or not).
+The board can also be a roadmap!

 Don’t hold back.
 Get down to the dirty details.
 Try and break down tasks into their smallest parts.
 For example, if your project was to make home improvements and one of your tasks was to repaint your living room, you’d break this task down into: